"It is very important to have all community cats spayed/neutered because it is the only 100-percent-effective way to prevent unwanted kittens."

 A community colony caretaker is an individual (or group of individuals) who manages one or more community colonies in a community.
 The caretaker keeps an eye on the cats—providing food, water and shelter, spaying/neutering and emergency medical care.
 Some shelters and rescue groups even give out free or low-cost spay/neuter coupons to colony caretakers.

 Ear-tipping is a widely accepted means of marking a community cat who has been spayed or neutered.
 It also often identifies them as being part of a colony with a caretaker.
 Ear-tipping is the humane, safe surgical removal of the top quarter-inch of the left ear.
 The procedure is performed by a licensed veterinarian, typically during the spay/neuter surgery and rarely requires aftercare.
 Ear-tipping prevents an already-spayed or neutered cat the stress of re-trapping and an unnecessary surgery.

 To help your cats be better neighbors to your neighbors, kindness and patience are key.
 Find out what about the cats is bothering your neighbors and work with them on those specific issues.
-Let them know that TNR offers a solution that helps both the cats and the human residents.
+Let them know that TNRM offers a solution that helps both the cats and the human residents.

-Sprays, motion-activated sprinklers and ultrasonic animal repellents, coupled with TNR and ongoing management, can help you and your neighbors coexist with your neighborhood cats.
+Sprays, motion-activated sprinklers and ultrasonic animal repellents, coupled with TNRM and ongoing management, can help you and your neighbors coexist with your neighborhood cats.
 Just make sure your product of choice is nontoxic to animals.